 2. Stay vigilant about money scams and fraud

 We’re not a big fan of people who exploit students, but we’re aware of it happening.
 A common way of exploiting students is through elaborate money scams and tricks, especially when it comes to paying for university.
 This is why it is especially important for you to take extra care when it comes to your financial information.

 Never share your bank or card details with anyone unless you trust them; never email your details to anyone, including us (or people who are pretending to be the university); watch out for messages you get like ads and emails with bad spelling and grammar; and don’t allow bank transfers from someone you don’t trust.

-Popular ways of tricking students into making dodgy transfers include sending phishing emails pretending to be the Student Loans Company, third party tuition payer scams for international students, and the Money Mule scam which involves you transferring to someone else from another person whilst keeping some of the money.
+Popular ways of tricking students into making dodgy transfers include sending phishing emails pretending to be the Student Loans Company, third party tuition payer scams for international students, and the Money Mule scam which involves you transferring money to someone else from another person whilst keeping some of the money yourself.

 5. Be aware of The Prevent Duty

 The Prevent Duty is part of the The Counter Terrorism and Security Act 2015 in which all universities take every precaution to prevent students being drawn into terrorism.
-It helps the university to keep you and your peers safe from radicalisation and extremism.
+It helps us keep you and your peers safe from radicalisation and extremism.

 If you notice that another student or member of staff is being radicalised, you can report it using our confidential service Report & Support.
 Radicalisation is the process through which a person comes to support or be involved in extremist ideologies.
 It can result in a person becoming drawn into terrorism and is in itself a form of harm.
 Visit the Act Early website to spot the signs of radicalisation.